Birmingham City owner pleads not guilty to money laundering

 The hearing comes just days after Hong Kong's banking regulator said it was doubling the size of its anti-money laundering team to toughen supervision after two recent court cases drew unwanted attention to financial institutions' compliance and monitoring systems in the city.

-Yeung, who heads Hong Kong-listed Birmingham International Holdings Ltd, was arrested in June 2011, since when trading in shares of the English second-tier soccer club's parent has been suspended.
+Yeung, who heads Hong Kong-listed Birmingham International Holdings Ltd (2309.HK), was arrested in June 2011, since when trading in shares of the English second-tier soccer club's parent has been suspended.

 The company had a market value of $77 million before the trading suspension.